CadQuery/cadquery/doc/quickstart.rst

 **Line 11** draws a rectangle 12mm smaller than the overall length and width of the block, which we will use to locate the corner holes.
 We'll use the vertices ( corners ) of this rectangle to locate the holes.
-The rectangle's center is at the center of the workplane, which in this case co-incides with the center of the bearing hole.
+The rectangle's center is at the center of the workplane, which in this case coincides with the center of the bearing hole.

 **Line 12** selects the vertices of the rectangle, which we will use for the centers of the holes.
 The :py:meth:`cadquery.CQ.vertices` function selects the corners of the rectangle.